-- A contractor offers free services, such as remodeling other areas of your home not affected by damage
+- A contractor that offers free services such as remodeling other areas of your home not affected by damage

 - The Vendor offers to handle your claim and pay your deductible for you

-- Vendors show up immediately following major storms that affect your neighborhood
+- Vendors that show up immediately following major storms that affect your neighborhood

 Prior to Signing Contract